kesiev/rewtro/README.md

 ## Disclaimer

 Consider Rewtro in beta _right now_.
 I've not so much time to work on pet projects but I'll try to evolve the game engine a little more without breaking it.
 There is some kind of engine version tracking in the Rewtro code and encoded in cartridges but, If you want to be extra cautious, make a snapshot of the engine and host it elsewhere - there is no URL encoded in game cartridges so you're safe.

+## Neat ideas for the future

+  * A manual :)
+  * A building system for the Rewtro console (minify, static PWA etc.)
+  * Implement multiple papercraft templates.
+An alternative model has been suggested.
+    * _tyingq from Hacker News_: I'd switch to this pattern to make the cube: http://www.mathematische-basteleien.de/origam16.gif Sturdier, less cutting, and would be more "true oragami".
+Though maybe the folds would make it harder to scan along the face edges.

 ## Credits